Algorithmic constructions of relative train track maps and CTs: Relative train track maps in the general case

 \begin{corollary} There is an algorithm that takes $\phi \in \Out(F_n)$ and a nested sequence $\cal C$ $= \F_1 \sqsubset \F_2 \sqsubset \cdots \sqsubset \F_m$ of $\phi$-invariant \ffs s as input and produces a \rtt\ $\fG$ and filtration $\filt$ representing $\phi$ and such that for each $\F_i$ there exists $G_j$ satisfying $\F_i = [G_j]$. \end{corollary}

-\proof The proof of this corollary is explicitly contained in the proof of \cite[Lemma 2.6.7]{bfh:tits1} (even though the statement that lemma is weaker in that it assumes that $\cal C$ is a single free factor system).
-The first step of the proof of the lemma is to inductively construct a topological representative $\fG$ and filtration $\filt$ representing $\phi$ such that for each $\F_i$ there exists $G_j$ satisfying $\F_i = [G_j]$.
-Then one applies the relative train track algorithm of Theorem~\ref{thm:rtt} to promote $\fG$ to a \rtt. \endproof
+\proof The proof of this corollary is explicitly contained in the proof of \cite[Lemma 2.6.7]{bfh:tits1} (even though the statement of that lemma is weaker in that it assumes that $\cal C$ is a single free factor system).
+The first step of the proof of the lemma is to inductively construct a bounded topological representative $\fG$ and filtration $\filt$ representing $\phi$ such that for each $\F_i$ there exists $G_j$ satisfying $\F_i = [G_j]$.
+Then one applies the relative train track algorithm of Theorem~\ref{thm:rtt}, checking that $\cal C$ is preserved, to promote $\fG$ to a \rtt. \endproof

 The third existence theorem that needs discussion is \cite[Theorem 2.19]{fh:recognition}.
 We first recall some notation that is used in its statement.

 \begin{notn} If $u < r$ and \begin{enumerate} \item $H_u$ is irreducible; \item $H_r$ is \eg\ and each component of $G_r$ is non-contractible; and \item for each $u < i < r$, $H_i$ is a zero stratum that is a component of $G_{r-1}$ and each vertex of $H_i$ has valence at least two in $G_r$ \end{enumerate} then we say that each $H_i$ is {\em enveloped by $H_r$} and write $H_r^z = \cup_{k=u+1}^r H_k$. \end{notn}